seandenigris/XML-Parser/repository/XML-Parser.package/XMLBinaryReadStreamAdapter.class/README.md

 This adapter converts the byte contents of a binary stream to character objects.
-It is needed because most Pharo/Squeak streams don't support binary-text conversion.
+It is needed because most Pharo/Squeak streams don't support binary to text conversion.